 - Remove bacon and excess oil but leave 1-2 tbsp for the next steps.

 - Add the onions and cook until soft and translucent.

 - Add Rotel tomatoes, garlic, chipotle peppers, and spices and cook until liquid is evaporated.

-- Add water, bullion, and lime.
+- Add water, drained beans, and cooked bacon pieces.